clajiness/qbop/README.md

 # qbop
-A tool for keeping ProtonVPN, OPNsense, and qBittorrent ports in sync.
+A tool for keeping ProtonVPN, OPNsense, and qBittorrent forwarded ports in sync.

 > [!WARNING]
 > I'm not responsible for improper use of this script.